TheHuntsman4/TheFinalSpell/Readme.md

 Congrats 🎉.
 You've successfully decoded the secret code you found out after completing the Terminal Wizard.
 You've come a long way.
 To mark the end of your hunt for the Championship Cup and to further give the information about Voldemort to Dumbledore, you have to do one last task.
-Clone this repository to your system and run the python script in the terminal.
-You will see a message printed on your terminal screen.
+Clone this repository to your system and checkout the .txt file.

 Take a screenshot of this message and keep it in the "codes" directory that you made earlier.